Skip to main content

 note

-To configure the login mechanism in the BlockID Linux PAM, you need to modify the BlockID configuration file on your system.
-The location of this file is /opt/BlockId/data/license_config.
+To configure the login mechanism in the BlockID Linux PAM, you must modify the license_config file on your system, located at /opt/BlockId/data/license_config.

-• Using a text editor such as vi, update the COMMUNITY and TENANT_DNS in this file with your tenant details (dummy details provided below):
+The priviliged user can use a text editor, such as vi, to modify the COMMUNITY and TENANT_DNS parameters in the file with your tenant details.
+The following parameter values are sample values.

 TENANT_DNS=yourtenant.1kosmos.net